 of claims provides that all claims between two opposing parties may be

 asserted in a single action.
 A correlative rule of claim preclusion has

 developed on the basis of this rule, to the effect that, in the absence of

 excusing circumstances, all "rights" and grounds of relief arising out of

 the transaction must be asserted in the single action.

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Forms of Action Under the Federal Rules of Civil Procedure" (1988).
 Faculty Scholarship Series.
-Paper 2387.
+2387.